Endpoint detection and response (EDR) has changed the game.

 It’s important to note that unmanaged EDR solutions are notorious for the volume of alerts they produce, and without the right team and time commitment, they may start working against you.

 Then, on the other hand, there is managed EDR.
-Managed EDR is a solution that is either offered by the EDR vendor themselves or through a managed service provider (MSP).
-Additionally, managed EDR solutions often provide a team of experts who can help with day-to-day management, threat investigations and alerts.
+Managed EDR is a solution that is either offered by the EDR vendor itself or through a managed service provider (MSP).
+Additionally, managed EDR solutions often provide a team of experts who can help with day-to-day management, threat investigations, and alerts.

 If the managed EDR route sounds like a good fit for your business, here are a couple of questions to keep in mind when searching for managed EDR services: